keleshev/keleshev.com/eax-x86-register-meaning-and-history/index.md

 letters like `A` or `B`.
 So they kept the
 original names, replacing `E` with `R`.
-That also provided at lease some consistency with the new `R8`–`R15`.
+That also provided at least some consistency with the new `R8`–`R15`.

 The new registers also got their "narrow" versions.